soulspace-org/overarch/doc/design.md

 -----
 This section collects ideas that may make sense to implement in the future.

-* Consistence checks and reports
+* Consistency checks and reports
 * Inference on model information e.g. with
   * core.logic
   * Hyperdimensional Vectors